 Step 1: Preheat the oven

 In order to cook the best pork tenderloin possible, you’ll need to use both a frying pan and the oven.
-First things first: preheat the oven at 400F (205C ).
+First things first: preheat the oven to medium high heat or 400F (205C ).
 While the oven heats up, let’s go looking for a frying pan.

 Step 2: Precook the pork tenderloin